HYDesmondLiu/HYDesmondLiu.github.io/_pages/about.md

 ======
 ![UCSD](/images/UCSD_Seal.png){: width="25%" style="float: right"}

-I am a Ph.D. candidate at University of California San Deigo (UCSD).
+I am an accomplished AI/ML researcher specializing in Deep Reinforcement Learning, Deep Learning, and Machine Learning.
+I have a proven track record of leveraging cutting-edge AI/ML technologies to tackle complex technical and business challenges, delivering innovative and impactful solutions.

+I hold a Ph.D. in Computer Engineering from the University of California, San Diego (UCSD), where my research focused on advancing the frontiers of AI and its practical applications.
 My PI is [Professor Rajesh K. Gupta](http://mesl.ucsd.edu/gupta/),
 our lab is [Microelectronic Embedded Systems Laboratory (MESL)](http://mesl.ucsd.edu/).
-My research focus is Deep Reinforcement Learning methodology improvement and its application in real-world problems.

 Research focus